Pest Guide for Gnats

 There are many different do-it-yourself methods to getting rid of gnats and if your infestation is small, you can usually control it in a few days.
 One suggestion we have is to leave a small cup of apple cider vinegar out; because gnats are attracted to strong smells, they’ll often inspect the vinegar and get trapped in it.
 If your gnats are coming from the sink, you can pour a cleaning solution down the drain in order to flush out any eggs or larvae.
 Some sticky “fly paper” traps can also be effective.

-If your infestation has gotten out of hand, don’t hesitate to call our pest control office.
+If your infestation has gotten out of hand, don’t hesitate to call our pest control locations.
 We’ll help identify the source of your gnat problem and get rid of it quickly.

 In order to prevent gnats from invading your home or office, make sure you keep your kitchen and bathroom drains unclogged and eliminate any standing water in your home or on your property.
 Also make sure to keep the lids tightly closed on your garbage cans and clean any dirty dishes in your sink.
 If you have a garbage disposal, be sure to run it on a regular basis and flush it with water.
 And if you have house plants, don’t overwater them.